Learning Goals for Biology Majors at Trinity College.

 2. It is important for Biology majors to gain knowledge and experience in the basic methods, instrumentation and quantitative analytical skills used to conduct scientific research in biology, and demonstrate an understanding of the process of science.
 Students will:

 a. be able to frame scientific questions or problems.

 b. investigate biological questions or problems through observation and experimentation, and be able to collect, analyze and interpret quantitative data.

 c. receive training and engage in hands-on laboratory and/or field work using scientific equipment and methods.

 3. It is important for Biology majors to develop critical thinking skills and be able to apply fundamental biology concepts successfully to new situations.
 It is also important to communicate biological information to professional scientists and the general public in both written and oral forms.
+Students will:

 a. be able to communicate the results of scientific investigations orally and in writing.